 If you take MTA, you’re paying $2.75 a trip.
 That includes one transfer.
 So on an average trip to and from a destination, you’re paying at least $5.50.
 Let’s say you take one of these trips per day in a single month — you’re looking at roughly $165.60 in travel expenses.
 And that’s limiting yourself to using MTA to and from somewhere ONCE a day.

 The Annual citi bike membership costs $169/year.

 This includes unlimited rides 24/7.
 Each ride can last as long at 45 mins (meaning you have to return your bike to a station within that timeframe to avoid being charged additional fees.
 45 minutes is plenty of time to get around the city by bike.

 You can also opt to purchase monthly membership at $14.95/month.
-This is a great option if you don’t live in the city full time, but want a cheaper way of getting around outside of the MTA.
+This is a great option, and you can (click the link to find more options) if you don’t live in the city full time, but want a cheaper way of getting around outside of the MTA.

 My commute requires me to jump around the city multiple times in a day, and I have found the most economical way of getting around has been through citi bike.
 In a single month, my citibike membership pays for itself, considering the number of swipes I’d otherwise make using my MTA card.

 If you purchase your membership using an eligible CitiBank Credit Card, you’ll receive 10% off your annual membership.